weaverwhale/bun-vector-mcp/README.md

 This will:

 - Extract text from all PDF and TXT files
-- Split content into chunks (1200 chars with 200 char overlap)
+- Split content into chunks (1400 chars with 400 char overlap)
+- **Generate 4 hypothetical questions per chunk using LLM**
-- Generate embeddings using your configured embedding model
+- Generate embeddings for content AND questions using your configured embedding model
 - Store everything in the SQLite database

 ### 2. Start the API Server